antismash/documentation/docs/index.md

 Look at the [install guide](install.md) for instructions on installing antiSMASH.

 See [using antiSMASH](using_antismash.md) for information on how to use antiSMASH and interpret the HTML output.

+The [Glossary](glossary.md) explains some of the abbreviation used in antiSMASH.